openl2m/openl2m/docs/installation/database.rst

 .. code-block:: bash

-  # systemctl start postgresql
-  # systemctl enable postgresql
+  sudo systemctl start postgresql sudo systemctl enable postgresql

 If this is a remote database server, see this page for details on how to configure this: https://linuxconfig.org/how-to-install-postgres-on-redhat-8